DAVENJAGI/printf/README.md

 # printf
-A group project  of printf
+A group project  of printf between David Njagi and Steve Sedziafa